pushkar100/notes-c-programming/README.md

 printf("%c %c", x, y); // 97 98 => %c is a formatter to char type.
 (Reverse map to char)
 ```

+** Fill notes here > Control Structures **

+## C Functions:

+- A function is a self-contained block or code which does a particular task.
+- It contains statements that perform that particular task.
+- It may take in input (information) in order to execute.
+- It may also return information after it has finished running.

+Note:
+1. Functions can call other functions and also call themselves.
+2. C programming follows IMPERATIVE programming paradigm (C++ & Java follow OO paradigm.
+There is also a Functional Programming paradigm that is quite popular).

+Advantages of functions:
+- Breaks code into manageable units which are reusable.
+- Helps keep code clean and readable.